Birth Doula ServicesIn Portland, Oregon

 Prenatal Visits

-A trusting relationship is the foundation of birth doula care.
-Prenatal visits are offered in-person and/or virtually and provide opportunities to discuss your hopes and goals and create a real connection.
+A trusting relationship is the foundation of doula care.
+Prenatal visits offer opportunities to discuss your goals and build connection.

 Ongoing Contact